coolsky600/SSH-Code-Builder/README.md

 Maybe you have used IBM Rational Architecture to draw UML diagrams and generator EJB code, but EJB is totally out of fashion now.

 We need to create a source code generator for a specific Java Web architecture!

+## Architecture description
+SSH-Code-Builder is a source code generator for SSH(Spring + hibernate +structs).